thewiredan/python_project/README.md

 An interactive district map can be found at the following link: https://louisvilleky.gov/government/metro-council/district-maps.

 The data was then visualized in three distinct ways.
-First a heatmap was created issuance by district for 2012 through 2017, this allowed for a visual analysis of general trends in the data, which were harder to determine in table form alone.
-For instance, 2017 issuances were significantly higher than prior years across the majority of districts, and issuances in District 4 were among the higher in each year.
+First a heatmap was created of number of issuances by district for 2012 through 2017.
+This allowed for a visual analysis of the general trends in the data, which were harder to determine in table form alone.
+For instance, 2017 issuances were significantly higher than prior years across the majority of districts, and issuances in District 4 were among the highest for each year.

 ![heatmap](./heatmap.PNG)

-The second visualization was a barchart comparing 2017 issuance to the 2012 - 2016 average.
+The second visualization was a barchart comparing 2017 issuances to the 2012 - 2016 average.
 This allowed for a quick comparison for each district.

 ![comparison](./comparison.PNG)

 Finally, the top and bottom 5 districts by 2017 percentage increase vs 2012 - 2016 average were presented.
 This is the high level presentation of the date which would be suitable to convey the quick takeaways from this data analysis.

+![takeaway chart](./takeaway.PNG)

 ## Conclusion

-The following chart shows the top and bottom 5 districts by 2017 percentage increase vs average:
-![takeaway chart](./takeaway.PNG)

-District 1 had the highest increase in issuances, up nearly 1,200% in 2017 over the 2012 - 2016 average, while District 20 had a 50% decrease.
+As shown in the heatmap, 2017 issuances increased significantly over prior years.
+As shown in the comparison of 2017 to the average, District 4 had the highest total increase in issuances, while District 16 had the highest total decrease in issuances vs the average.
+Finally, the top and bottom 5 chart reveals that District 1 had the highest increase in issuances, up nearly 1,200% in 2017 over the 2012 - 2016 average, while District 20 had the largest decrease at 50%.